diaspora-project/acl-wf-app/README.md

 The measurements are collected as part of a flow reaction on a certain electrolyte solution using cyclic voltammetry (CV) electrochemical experiment [[1]](#1),[[2]](#2).

+## References
+<a id="1">[1]</a>
+A. Al-Najjar, N. Rao, et al, “Cross-facility orchestration of electrochemistry experiments and computations,” in Proceedings of the SC ’23 Workshops of The International Conference on High Performance Computing, Network, Storage, and Analysis, SC-W ’23, ( New York, NY, USA ), p.
+2118–2125, Association for Computing Machinery, 2023.

+<a id="2">[2]</a>
+A. Al-Najjar, N. S. V. Rao, et al, “Normality of i-v measurements using ml, ” in 2023 IEEE 19th International Conference on e-Science (e-Science), pp. 1–2, 2023.

 ## Ecosystem Design
 The ecosystem spans multiple instrument and computing facilities distributed across multiple sites for real-time measurement collection and analytics.
 The ecosystem includes Autonomous Chemistry Laboratory (ACL) at ORNL